- 1 Introduction

 - High iodine intake

 - Smoking is also a major risk factor in thyroid associated Grave’s opthalmopathy.

 - Genetic factors – In monozygotic twins, concordance is 20-50% – so there is some genetic factor involved.
 In dizygotic twins concordance is 5%.
 The antibodies are detectable in the blood.
 The exact cause is unknown, however it is interesting to note that E. Coli and other Gram-negative bacteria contain TSH binding sites.
 Thus, Grave’s disease may result from some sort of initiating event caused by one of these pathogens in a genetically susceptible individual

 - No specific genes have been identified as being involved

 - Grave’s disease is also closely related to other auto-immune diseases such as myasthaenia gravis, coeliac disease and pernicious anaemia.
 The disease follows a relapse and remission pattern.
 Up to 40% of patients may have only a single episode.
 Many patients eventually become hypothyroid.

 - The follicles have a very small colloid, and the follicular cells are columnar.

-- There is focal and generalised lymphocytic infiltrate
+- There are focal and generalised lymphocytic infiltrates

 - Lymph node hyperplasia can occur in the spleen, lymph nodes and thymus.